joeromero/docs/maps_api.md

 ##### Template Format

-A templated layergroup would allow using placeholders in the "cartocss" and "sql" elements in the "option" field of any "layer" of a layergroup configuration
+A templated ```layergroup``` allows using placeholders in the "cartocss" and "sql" elements of the "option" object in any "layer" of a layergroup configuration

 Valid placeholder names start with a letter and can only contain letters, numbers or underscores.
 They have to be written between ``<%= `` and `` %>`` strings in order to be replaced.
 Example: ``<%= my_color %>``.

-The set of supported placeholders for a template will need to be explicitly defined specifying type and default value for each.
+The set of supported placeholders for a template will need to be explicitly defined with a specific type and default value for each.

 **Placeholder Types**

-Placeholder type will determine the kind of escaping for the associated value.
+The placeholder type will determine the kind of escaping for the associated value.
 Supported types are:

  * sql_literal (internal single-quotes will be sql-escaped)
  * sql_ident (internal double-quotes will be sql-escaped)
  * number (can only contain numerical representation)
  * css_color (can only contain color names or hex-values)

-Placeholder default values will be used when not provided at instantiation time and could be used to test validity of the template by creating a default instance.
+Placeholder default values will be used whenever new values are not provided as options at the time of creation on the client.
+They can also be used to test the template by creating a default version with now options provided.

-Be careful selecting the template types and defining the template, some users could access.
+When using templates, be very careful about your selections as they can give broad access to your data if they are defined losely.

 #### Response